AMReX-Astro/workflow/sphinx_docs/source/alcf.rst

 required modules on this virtual environment.
 Although is very tempting to clone the whole base environment and fully customize the installed conda packages, some modules like ``mpi4py`` may require access to the MPICH libraries that are tailored to be used only within the conda-base environment provided by the conda module.
+All these instructions follow the guidelines publish here: https://docs.alcf.anl.gov/polaris/data-science-workflows/python/

 To create the virtual environment: